prixladi/conc/README.md

 # Conc

-Conc is a simple desktop process manager.
+Conc is a simple desktop service runner and manager.
+It allows user to define services organized into project groups that can be after that managed from **cli** or **gui**.

 ## Architecture